Electric Telegraph Company: Early years

 The company was not immediately hugely profitable, and shares were more or less worthless.
 In 1846 it won a concession from Belgium for telegraph lines covering the whole country.
 The company installed a line from Brussels to Antwerp but the traffic was light (mainly stock exchange business) and the company decided to return its concession to the Belgian Government in 1850.
 In 1848, after a dispute with the Great Western over an engine the ETC was alleged to have damaged, the telegraph line from Paddington to Slough was removed, although the railway company continued to use the telegraph at the Box Tunnel.

 The setback with the Great Western did not slow the growth of the telegraph along railway lines, and these continued to be the main source of revenue.
 By 1848 the company had telegraph lines along half of the railway lines then open, some 1,800 miles, and continued to make deals with more railway companies after that.
 These included in 1851 a new contract with Great Western which was extending its line to Exeter and Plymouth and by 1852 the ETC had installed a line that ran from London, past Slough, as far as Bristol.
 These contracts usually gave the company exclusive rights to install telegraph lines.
 This gave the company a significant advantage over competitors when other companies entered the market.

 Other areas of growth were in the supply of news to newspapers, and contracts with stock exchanges.
 However, general use by the public was retarded by the high cost of sending a message.
 By 1855 this situation was changing.
 The ETC now had over 5,200 miles of line and sent nearly three-quarters of a million messages that year.
 The growth, together with competitors coming on to the market, drove down prices.
 ETC's maximum charge for an inland telegram (over 100 miles) fell from ten shillings in 1851 to four shillings in 1855.

 By 1859, growth required the company to relocate its London central office to Great Bell Alley, Moorgate, but retaining the Founders Court site as a public office.
-The portion of Great Bell Alley east of Moorgate Street was later renamed Telegraph Street in recognition of the importance of the company, making its address 11–14 Telegraph Street.
+The Moorgate office was arranged over three floors and a large number of men and boys were recruited on an accelerating rate of pay.
+The company also employed a significant number of women from a higher social class as telegraphists operating the Wheatstone needle instruments.
+They were paid less and they had to leave if they married.
+A notable early employee was Maria Craig who became a supervisor.
+The portion of Great Bell Alley east of Moorgate Street was later renamed Telegraph Street in recognition of the importance of the company at 11–14 Telegraph Street.
 The site is now occupied by The Telegraph pub.